vimalrajayyappan/SensorFusionCourse/SFND_2D_Feature_Matching/SFND_2D_FEATURE_Matching.md

 ## MP 2 - Keypoint Detectors:
 There are totall 7 Detectors [0:FAST, 1:BRISK, 2:ORB, 3:AKAZE, 4:SIFT, 5:HARRIS, 6:SHITOMASI] implemeneted.
 While the SHITOMASI
 is already present and HARRIS is reused from classroom.
-The rest of the detector are implemented in `detKeypointsModern`, which utilizes OpenCV libraries for the same.
+The rest of the detectors are implemented in `detKeypointsModern`, which utilizes OpenCV libraries for the same.
 The selection comes from user input while running the project

 ## MP 3 - Keypoint Removal: